Home

 Example: “We’re not going back when we’ve made it so far.
 Periodt.”

 When a social media post, be it a tweet, tiktok or other post, has more replies or comments than likes.
-This generally describes a situation where the original post attracts a lot of negative comments or criticism.
+This generally describes a situation where the original post attracts a lot of negative comments or criticism and might require content moderation if it's from your own account.

 Example: “Wow, that post got ratioed.”